couchbaselabs/sdk-rfcs/rfc/0075-faster-failover-and-configuration-push.md

 `ClustermapChangeNotificationBrief`, the respective connection should notify the configuration monitor about its lack of support for configuration pushes from the server.
 As a result, the monitor should utilize the old polling mechanism for this particular node instead.

+### Bootstrap Changes

+[RFC-0048][rfc-0048] describes bootstrap process for the SDK and the KV connections in particular.
+With Faster Failover mechanism implemented, the SDK should not start polling for the nodes, where the KV engine has acknowledged `ClustermapChangeNotificationBrief` feature.
+Such connections are expected to be notified by the KV engine when the configuration will be received.t

 ### Enhancements in Handling the `NotMyVbucket` Status